SiFli SDK RF Test Guide

 uint8_t pkt_type; // 0=ID, 1=NULL, 4=DM1, 5=DH5 (common), 14=2-DH5, 15=3-DH5

-uint8_t pwr_lvl; // dBm as a plain integer (typically 0..13); quantized at runtime to a hardware level supported by the chip PA, see §7.1
+uint8_t pwr_lvl; // Direct dBm integer (typically 0..13); quantized at runtime to a hardware level supported by the chip PA, see §7.1

 } bt_ns_test_mode_tx_para_t;